Sexual Abuse

 FOR EXAMPLE:

-IF A 17-YEAR OLD TEENAGE BOY HAS CONSENTUAL SEX WITH A GIRL UNDER THE AGE OF 16…IT COULD BE CONSIDERED CHILD MOLESTATION ACCORDING TO THE STATE THE INCIDENT OCCURS IN….WHILE IN OTHER STATES, IT IS ACCEPTABLE.
+IF A 17-YEAR OLD TEENAGE BOY HAS CONSENSUAL SEX WITH A GIRL UNDER THE AGE OF 16…IT COULD BE CONSIDERED CHILD MOLESTATION ACCORDING TO THE STATE THE INCIDENT OCCURS IN….WHILE IN OTHER STATES, IT IS ACCEPTABLE.

 (ie: SUCH AS A ROMEO & JULIET SCENARIO)